 - Minor: Backward-compatible new features (e.g., 1.1.0)

-If you would like to learn more about semantic versioning, we recommend reading the official specification.
+✏️NOTE: If you would like to learn more about Semantic Versioning, we recommend reading the official specification.

-Although Tiny has used product versioning for a long time now, our versioning hasn’t always been descriptive.
-For example, TinyMCE Enterprise 5.0.14, although only a patch release, contained PowerPaste 5.1.0.
-Although we did document this in the release notes, it is not obvious from just the TinyMCE version that it contains a minor version of one of the Enterprise components.
-This had the potential to cause problems for customers who upgraded TinyMCE without knowing about the changes to PowerPaste.
+Despite this being documented in the release notes, it wasn’t obvious from the productversion we used (pre Semantic Versioning) that it also contained a minor version of one of the Premium plugins.
+This had the potential to cause problems for customers who upgraded TinyMCE without knowing it included changes to PowerPaste.

-To prevent such problems, from the release of TinyMCE 5.1, TinyMCE releases will adhere to the following versioning rules:
+By adopting Semantic Versioning from the release of TinyMCE 5., TinyMCE releases now adhere to the following versioning rules:

-- TinyMCE will follow the rules of semantic versioning
+- TinyMCE always follows the rules of Semantic Versioning

-- All premium plugins will also follow the rules of semantic versioning
+- TinyMCE Premium plugins also follow the rules of Semantic Versioning

 The last point is perhaps the most important for Enterprise customers to understand.
 To explain it in more detail:

-Of course, in a process change like this, there are always road bumps during the transition.
-We are planning to release a major update to one of our premium plugins soon, which will unfortunately break our new semantic versioning rules, as it was prepared before the switch.
-We have tried to minimize the potential impact by pushing it out to a minor TinyMCE release though, and by ensuring it is as backward-compatible as possible.
-We also intend to ensure this exception - and any future exceptions - is well documented in the release notes.
+Of course, there are always road bumps.
+At one stage, a major update to one of our Premium plugins unfortunately broke Semantic Versioning rules, as it was prepared before the switch.
+We minimized the potential impact by pushing it out to a minor TinyMCE release, and by ensuring backward-compatibility.
+Any exceptions are always well documented in the release notes.

-The other great thing about our shift to strict semantic versioning is that it also helps the various teams and departments at Tiny to be on the same page about releases.
+The other great thing about shifting to strict Semantic Versioning, is that it helps our different teams and departments to be on the same page about releases.
 The Quality Assurance team know what kind of work to expect in each Enterprise release, and can more easily plan their testing accordingly.
-The teams who look after our website and cloud services are able to predict what kinds of updates they’ll need to do for a release.
-And the Support, Marketing, and Sales teams can know, at a glance, the impact of each release from their perspectives.
+While Customer Success, Marketing, and Sales teams can know, at a glance, the impact of each release from their perspectives.

-This switch has also been part of a larger shift towards better development practices and processes within Engineering at Tiny.
-For example, we have also implemented Git Flow-like processes within the TinyMCE team, which, incidentally, has made it easier to implement semantic versioning.
+The switch has also been part of a larger shift towards better development practices and engineering processes within Tiny.
+For example, we’ve also implemented Git Flow-like processes within the TinyMCE team, which, incidentally, has made it easier to implement Semantic Versioning.